TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Introduction/Index.rst

 .. important::

-   Please don't forget to repeat your extension's version number in the :file:`Settings.yml` file, in the :code:`release` property.
+   Please don't forget to repeat your extension's version number in the :file:`Settings.cfg` file, in the :code:`release` property.
 It will be automatically picked up on the cover page by the :code:`|release|` substitution.